-5. Roles and Responsibilities
+5. Roles & Responsibilities

-Person/s Responsible Accountability Council Stewardship of community assets CEO Policy approval Asset Management Steering Committee Oversight and monitoring of policy and procedure implementation General Manager Reporting asset values in the financial statements Corporate Performance Keeping information in the corporate finance system current General Manager Infrastructure Assets & Planning Responsible for all asset management activities.
-Manager Finance Processes all general ledger entries with regard to assets Performs all reconciliations with regard to assets Coordinator Assets Coordinating the collection of inventory, valuation and condition data Entry of all Capital infrastructure ledger breakdowns into Asset categories and financial module of assets system.
-Processes all information in the Asset Management System Assessment of asset impairments
+Who Accountability Council Stewardship of community assets.
+CEO Policy approval.
+General Manager Corporate Performance Oversight of reporting asset values in the financial statements.
+General Manager Infrastructure Assets & Planning Oversight of all asset management activities.
+Manager Finance Oversight of reporting asset values in the financial statements.
+Oversight of maintaining current information in the corporate finance system.
+Manager Project Services and Asset Management Responsible for the management of collection of inventory, valuation, and condition data.
+Coordinator Strategic Asset Management Entry of all Capital infrastructure ledger breakdowns into Asset categories and financial module of assets system.
+Process all information in the Asset Management System Assessment of asset impairments.